rogerlinndesign/linnstrument-firmware/arduino_fixes/README.md

 On the Terminal, this command should copy them all to the right location in one go, make sure that the 'arduino_fixes' directory is your current directory
 first:

+For 1.6.3:

+  First install the required packages for the Arduino SAM Boards through the Arduino IDE board manager.
+  These packages will be located in your home directory, for instance on MacOSX:
+  $HOME/Library/Arduino15/packages/arduino/

+  Now issue the following command: cp -v 1.6.3/*ART* $HOME/Library/Arduino15/packages/arduino/hardware/sam/1.6.3/cores/arduino/

 For 1.6.0: